AadiSubramanya/cryptonite_TP2_aadisubramanya/picoCTF/Forensics/m00nwalk.md

 What you learned through solving this challenge:

-1. Installing open source github projects
+1. Installing any open source github projects
 2. Understanding SSTV encoding & decoding.

 Other incorrect methods you tried: